pronoiac/the-manual/the-manual.md

 Pluggers.
 They should be able to recommend at least one for you.
-Angela, who became our label manager at Rough Trade, recommended we talk to a strange American man called Scott Piering, who runs the ouffit "Appearing Music & Media Management".
+Angela, who became our label manager at Rough Trade, recommended we talk to a strange American man called Scott Piering, who runs the outfit "Appearing Music & Media Management".
 It might have been a mistake but we took him on.
 You must have a meeting with at least one plugger by the end of this week.